Sengab-platform/API-docs/source/includes/_templates.md

 ---------------|--------------|----------------------------------------------------
-imageUrl       | String       | The URL of the photo. caption        | String       | Contributor's description of his image. location       | Object       | Holds the value of the location (longitude/latitude). location.lat   | Number       | Holds the value of latitude. location.lng   | Number       | Holds the value of longitude.
+imageUrl       | String       | The URL of the photo. caption        | String       | Contributor's description of his image. contributions_count | Number | count of all contributions for this image location       | Object       | Holds the value of the location (longitude/latitude). location.lat   | Number       | Holds the value of latitude. location.lng   | Number       | Holds the value of longitude.